anchalbhalla/mortgage-prediction-html/README.md

  - Add api key
  - Add ML instance ID

 3. Add the scoring URL of the model created on Watson Studio.
 This will be present in the deployments tab when you deploy the model.
+4. Run application using the following command: python server.py
+5. Open your browser and go to https://localhost:8080